-- My work can be lost and I should be careful to backup important work. - The Internet and PTSC technology may not work at all times. - Not all content available on the Internet is true. - It is my responsibility to validate information or research on the Internet. - The use of the Internet provided by PTSC is a privilege and not a right. - The full use of the iPad is a privilege and not a right. - The iPad is the sole property of PTSC. - The Technology Department may access the iPad at any time they deem necessary. - School personnel have full authority over the iPad. - In the event the iPad is misplaced, the Technology Department can help find it using a multitude of device and network tools, but these tools might not always be successful.
+- My work can be lost and I should be careful to back up important work. - The Internet and PTSC technology may not work at all times. - Not all content available on the Internet is true. - It is my responsibility to validate information or research on the Internet. - The use of the Internet provided by PTSC is a privilege and not a right. - The full use of the iPad is a privilege and not a right. - The iPad is the sole property of PTSC. - The Technology Department may access the iPad at any time they deem necessary. - School personnel have full authority over the iPad. - In the event the iPad is misplaced, the Technology Department can help find it using a multitude of device and network tools, but these tools might not always be successful. - If my iPad is offline for more than 7 days, the tech department will require that I produce the device. - If I fail to produce the iPad within 2 school days whenever requested for any reason, my device will be considered missing and I may be charged for the cost of the device accordingly shortly after. - If I find an iPad and/or device that is not mine, I will turn it in to my teacher, the office, an administrator or the Technology Department. - If I damage another student's iPad, I will be responsible for any costs unless specified otherwise by an administrator.

-- If I find an iPad and/or device that is not mine, I will turn it in to my teacher, the office, an administrator or the Technology Department. - If I damage another student's iPad, I will be responsible for any costs unless specified otherwise by an administrator. - Failure to return the device at the end of the year or when withdrawing will result in consequences. - If my case is not considered protective enough by PTSC, I may be required to obtain a more protective case.
+- Failure to return the device when required by the school corporation or when withdrawing will result in consequences including but not limited to disciplinary action, fines and/or a police report. - If my case is not considered protective enough by PTSC, I may be required to obtain a more protective case.